 Dr. Veuthey holds a bachelor of laws (1965) and doctor of laws (1976) from the University of Geneva.
 He has lectured widely on international humanitarian law and is the author of a book and many articles on the subject.
 He was a member of the board of MSF-Switzerland for four years (2000–2004) and was the academic director of the International Diploma in Humanitarian Assistance (IDHA), organized in New York, Geneva, and Dublin (2000–2003).
 He has been the director of the Summer Courses on International Humanitarian Law in San Remo since 2000.
 He has been president of the Cercle des Amitiés Internationales in Geneva since 2005.

-Goran Jovanovic is a professor of international relations and unit coordinator at the International University in Geneva.
-He teaches courses on globalization, geopolitics, decision-making, the nation state, international security, and media.
-Dr. Jovanovic also works for several international institutions in Geneva.
-He holds a doctorate in international relations from the University of Geneva.
-He was previously a director and video producer at the Center for Audiovisual Media and Contemporary History.
+Goran Jovanovic is a professor of international relations and media and communication at the International University in Geneva.
+He teaches courses on globalization, foreign policy and decision-making, political communication, and future issues in international relations.
+Goran Jovanovic also works for several international institutions in Geneva and abroad.
+He was a scientific director of the Audiovisual Unit at the Graduate Institute of International Studies (2000–2005) and International Relations Department Head at the International University in Geneva (2007–2011).
+Goran Jovanovic holds a doctorate in international relations from the University of Geneva.

-Born (1953) and raised in Switzerland, Anselm Zurfluh graduated from the Université de Nice, France in 1983.
-He holds a doctorate in history on historical demography and mentalities, and in 1991 obtained a doctorate in ethnology on a socio-cultural isolate in a Swiss Alpine Region.
+Born (1953) and raised in Switzerland, Anselm Zurfluh graduated from the Université de Nice, France, in 1983.
+He holds a doctorate in history on historical demography and mentalities, and in 1991 obtained a doctorate in ethnology on a socio-cultural isolate in a Swiss Alpine region.
 His areas of specialization include demography, anthropology, and modern European civilization and culture.
 His research interests include culture and history, particularly Alpine and European civilization before the French Revolution.
-He was a professor at the Stiftsschule Einsiedeln from1981-1989 as well as a researcher, editor, publisher, and adviser at the Minister of Educational Affairs of the Académie de Nice.
-He also served as assistant at the Université d’Avignon (History of Art).
+He was a professor at the Stiftsschule Einsiedeln from1981 to 1989 as well as a researcher, editor, publisher, and advisor at the Minister of Educational Affairs of the Académie de Nice.
+He also served as assistant at the Université d’Avignon (history of art).

-In 2001, Dr. Zurfluh was appointed director of the Institute and Museum of The Swiss Abroad in Geneva.
+In 2001, Dr. Zurfluh was appointed director of the Institute and Museum of the Swiss Abroad in Geneva.
 He is the author, editor, and coordinator of several books and scientific publications in German, French, and Italian.
-For more information on Dr. Zurfluh, please visit: www.penthes.ch/f/diverses/biographiezurfluh.htm.

 Vicente Paolo B. Yu III, Programme Coordinator, South Centre's Global Governance for Development Programme